Plan Your Visit To

 Or strike out on your own and visit one of the nearby trails — just a few minutes from Sunriver is the Lava Lands portion of the Newberry National Volcanic Monument, where you can access family-friendly hikes through the Lava Cast Forest and the Big Obsidian Flow or head underground into the Lava River Cave.

 When you’ve worked up an appetite, the Village at Sunriver has a variety of dining options, including Sunriver Brewing Company, a mainstay for locals and visitors alike to grab a beer and pub fare.
 Or grab picnic makings at Sunriver Country Store and take them with you on your next adventure.
 Finish your perfect meal with a shave ice from Good 2 Go or an ice cream cone from Goody’s, which has been delighting visitors of all ages for decades.
-Outside of the Village, check out the Lodge’s centerpiece, Carson’s, or swing by Cafe Sintra for some Portuguese flavors.
+Outside of the Village, check out the Lodge’s centerpiece, Lodge Kitchen, or swing by Cafe Sintra for some Portuguese flavors.